Ricette di Sicilia

 - 2

-Warm the mixture gently while stirring, then gradually add the flour until you achieve a thick dough.
+Warm the mixture gently, stirring, then gradually add the flour until you form a thick dough.

 - 3

-Stir the dough vigorously with a wooden spoon for a few minutes, then tip it onto an oiled surface and allow it to cool.
+Work the dough vigorously with a wooden spoon for a few minutes, then tip it onto a greased surface and leave to cool.

 - 4

-Divide the dough into small pieces and shape them into sticks about 2 cm thick and 5–6 cm long.
-Let them cool completely.
+Divide the dough into small pieces and shape them into sticks about 2 cm thick and 5โ6 cm long.
+Allow them to cool completely.

 - 5

-Roll each stick in sesame seeds and arrange them on a baking tray lined with parchment paper.
+Roll the sticks in sesame seeds and arrange them on a baking tray lined with parchment paper.

 - 6